soohyunpae/replit_lexitra/Instructions.md

 - The app has translation files in `/client/public/locales/{en,ko}/translation.json`
 - The app uses i18next library but lacks proper initialization and configuration
 - Sidebar component attempts to use untranslated strings
-- Auth page shows hard-coded Korean text
+- UI text has been standardized to English

 ## Implementation Plan